emilps/fjelltg/src/pages/product/2020-03-23-thermo-mechanical-dryer.md

   The TMD process is patented and has shown excellent results on materials with sticky behaviour during drying.
 In the TMD the heat required for the evaporation is generated directly in the material by a high-speed rotor.

-   Technology is owned by Thermtech AS
+  The technology is owned by Thermtech AS.

   FTG is the exclusive supplier for TMD towards fish farmers (RAS - and flow-through plants) in Norway.